 Now that I have your attention, you may find this interesting.
 The Bassmaster Elite Series is into other animals in addition to dogs!
-If you are aware of my family history, you know we like animals and animal stories.
+If you know my family history, you know we like animals and animal stories.
 They seem to always add something fun to fishing, especially during tournaments.
-If you watch Bassmaster Live, blogs and weigh ins, animals pop up here and there adding extra entertainment, not as if we need it with the likes of Ike and G-man!
+If you watch Bassmaster Live, blogs, and weigh-ins, animals pop up here and there, adding extra entertainment, not as if we need it with the likes of Ike and G-man!

 Bassmaster refers to Aaron as The Natural because he seems to be in tune with nature.
-As a small child we called him Nature Boy.
-Just this week during the Potomac River weigh-in, Chad Morgenthaler mentioned that he and Aaron had shared a fishing area that day.
+As a small child, we called him Nature Boy.
+Just this week, during the Potomac River weigh-in, Chad Morgenthaler mentioned that he and Aaron had shared a fishing area that day.
 He said Aaron caught more and better fish and realized that Aaron had two deer next to him on the bank and an eagle and seagull circling over his head.
-When Chad looked up, all he saw above his head were two vultures.
+When Chad looked up, he saw two vultures above his head.
 That got a laugh from everyone!

 Then there’s Ott Defoe.
 Do you think he’s named after an otter?
 I don’t have his phone number yet, so I need to find that out later.
-I know otters love water, right?
-Just last week at the Potomac, Ott returned a floundering baby osprey to its nest with help from Koby Krieger.
-Those are real heroes in my book no matter what their names are.
+I know otters love water.
+Last week at the Potomac, Ott returned a floundering baby osprey to its nest with help from Koby Krieger.
+Those are real heroes in my book, no matter their names.

-How about the tall red headed guy named Greg Vinson who is referred to as The Rooster?
+How about the tall red-headed guy named Greg Vinson, referred to as The Rooster?
 I just called him to get the reason why and it was a fun call.
-Greg has had many nick names before Rooster.
-In high school they named him All World because he played all the sports.
-And then in college it was Big V because of his height.
-Greg said by the time he was a senior no one really knew his first name.
+Greg has had many nicknames before Rooster.
+They named him All World in high school because he played all the sports.
+And then, in college, it was Big V because of his height.
+Greg said that by the time he was a senior, no one knew his first name.

-As an Elite Pro it was Donna Menendez, who was Marks wife who recently passed away that lovingly called Greg, Ginger.
+As an Elite Pro, Donna Menendez, Mark's wife who recently passed away, lovingly called Greg Ginger.
 Greg said he always loved Donna but not being called Ginger!
 Greg told me someone got to Dave Mercer when he came on board as the Elite MC and suggested Dave call Greg The Rooster.
-You only have to say it once and it will stick.
+You only have to say it once, and it will stick.
 Greg’s been called The Rooster for years and this year decided to make his theme song Rooster by Alice in Chains.

-For those of us who know him, I can honestly say that the Rooster is not “Cocky” and I’m glad.
+I can honestly say that the Rooster is not “Cocky,” and I’m glad for those of us who know him.
 Greg and I talked about Mark Menendez and his beloved dog and fishing buddy, Barkley.
 Barkley was a great dog that always wore a bandana around his neck and fished with Mark whenever it was allowed.
 Mark would probably say he went to the dogs years ago just like the rest of us who have had four-legged fishing buddies.
-There are some other Elites that bring their dogs with them to the tournaments.
-Steve Kennedy and his family always had their little Jack Russell Louie with them that I understand has been gone for a while now.
+Some other Elites bring their dogs with them to the tournaments.
+Steve Kennedy and his family always had their little Jack Russell Louie with them that I understand have been gone for a while now.

-Jerry McKinnis of BASS has been devoted to little brown dogs as long as I can remember.
-Years ago we watched Jerry on TV on his Fishing Hole show.
-His show always began with Norman his dachshund jumping in the water from the dock.
-About 15 years ago Jerry got Archie who just passed away last year.
+For as long as I can remember, Jerry McKinnis of BASS has been devoted to little brown dogs.
+Years ago, we watched Jerry on TV on his Fishing Hole show.
+His show always began with Norman, his dachshund jumping in the water from the dock.
+About 15 years ago, Jerry got Archie, who passed away last year.
 Now he has a new puppy named Ollie!
 They are all Doxies.
 Our Ollie was a male Maltese who also lived close to 15 years.
 I didn’t realize until now that Ollie is a popular name after all!

 While so many others have chosen dogs for pets, Aaron and his family have zeroed in on cats.
-They have had Sara, considered Jordan's’ cat, for years now.
-Sara not only goes to tournaments but she has traveled by car and air to California many times.
-Just like some anglers I know, Sara is extremely aloof and looks like she swallowed a canary.
+They have had Sara, considered Jordan's cat, for years now.
+Sara goes to tournaments and has traveled by car and air to California many times.
+Like some anglers I know, Sara is extraordinarily aloof and looks like she swallowed a canary.

-Just this month Spencer got his own kitten named Grayson.
+Just this month, Spencer got his kitten named Grayson.
 Grayson attended the Potomac River tournament with Sara and the family for the first time.
-When Aaron and I started bass-fishing in the 80’s we got a Maltese puppy named Eddie.
+When Aaron and I started bass-fishing in the ’80s, we got a Maltese puppy named Eddie.
 (Named after my dad Ed).
-Eddie always fished with us unless it wasn’t allowed, pouring rain or too hot.
-People referred to us as that woman, her son and their dog.
-They didn’t mean it in a kind way because we beat them most of the time.
-Eddie fished with us for close to 14 years and was terribly missed by our fishing community when he passed on.
+Eddie always fished with us unless allowed, pouring rain or too hot.
+People referred to us as that woman, her son, and their dog.
+They didn’t mean it kindly because we beat them most of the time.
+Eddie fished with us for close to 14 years and was missed by our fishing community when he passed on.

 I love having pets, but since my husband passed away and our last Maltese Sheila died just before him, I have transitioned into having no pets or other people to take care of.
 This has allowed me to travel and go fishing like I did last weekend and like I’m going to do tomorrow.
-I said all of this because some of the greatest joys we had as a family, included our pets.
-Of course when they pass on, it leaves a huge hole in our hearts and it’s always difficult or impossible to replace them.
+I said all of this because some of the greatest joys we had as a family included our pets.
+Of course, when they pass on, it leaves a massive hole in our hearts, and it’s always difficult or impossible to replace them.
 That’s even truer when your mate is gone.
-Aaron offered to buy me a Maltese puppy and I told him please don’t.
-For the time being I dog sit for my friends and family when I need a doggie fix.
+Aaron offered to buy me a Maltese puppy, and I told him, please don’t.
+For the time being, I dog sit for my friends and family when I need a doggie fix.
 And as a gentle reminder, always enjoy your family and pets while you have them.
 Some of you are saying AMEN to that!

-I hope the Elites keep going to the dogs and I hope I’ve pulled some heart strings as well I will be writing an article soon on the subject of taking a dog fishing.
-Get ready for some handy tips, laughs and tears.
+I hope the Elites keep going to the dogs, and I hope I’ve pulled some heartstrings as well.
+I will be writing an article soon on taking a dog fishing.
+Get ready for some handy tips, laughs, and tears.
 I have also been gathering stories on weird and wacky things that have happened to several Elite anglers.
 There’s just so much to write about and so little time!